Beautiful beaches, amazing scenery and friendly locals, it’s easy to see why teaching English in Ecuador is an increasingly popular choice.

-To teach English in Ecuador, unless you want to work in a University you won’t need a degree; although you will need a minimum of 120 hours 120 Hour Online TEFL Course; although if you have no experience, the i-to-i 140 Hour Combined TEFL Course is ideal, providing you with practical classroom changing.
+To teach English in Ecuador, unless you want to work in a University you won't need a degree; although you'll need a minimum of an i-to-i 120 Hour Online TEFL Course; although if you have no experience, the i-to-i 140 Hour Combined TEFL Course is ideal, providing you with practical classroom changing.

 Ecuador is actually surprisingly expensive.
 So, as English teachers have to pay for their own accommodation, they don’t have much money left over once their contract has ended.

 Accommodation costs are disproportionately high in Ecuador, and if you rent a one bed flat in the city centre, expect to spend 85% of your monthly teaching salary, at around £315/$510 in rent (bills included).
 You can save significant amounts of money if you find accommodation out in the suburbs and share with another teacher.

 Ecuador loves a good ‘meal deal’ and ‘almuerzos’ is a lunchtime set menu that you’ll find across the large cities – expect to spend about £2/$3.
 If you’d prefer to eat at home, a whole chicken will cost around £2/$3 and a 1kg bag of rice £1/$2.50.